 The main goal of a posterior cervical microdiscectomy is to help relieve pressure from your spinal nerve.
 A small incision will be made in the back of your neck, and the muscles will be gently spread apart to introduce a tube through which the surgery will be performed.

 A minimally invasive microdiscectomy is a surgical procedure where your neurosurgeon makes a small incision in your back.
 Then, specialized instruments are introduced into your back to help remove a portion of the spinal disc that is pressing against your spinal nerve.
 Once your surgeon decompresses your nerve, the instruments are removed and the tiny incision is repaired.

 Small incisions are made in your low back, and specialized instruments are introduced to areas in and around your spine.
-The instruments are used to cut away disc, ligament and bone to take pressure off of your spinal nerves.
+The instruments are used to cut away disc, ligament, and bone to take the pressure off of your spinal nerves.

 During minimally invasive foraminotomy or laminectomy, your doctor will make a small incision in your back and introduce specialized instruments.
 Then, small cuts will be made to trim back the bone and ligament that is compressing your spinal nerve or nerves.
 When your nerve is adequately decompressed, the instruments are removed and the incision will be closed.